tardyp/sphinx-jinja/README.rst

 - ``debug``: print debugging information during sphinx-build.
 This allows you to see the generated rst before sphinx builds it into another format.

+- ``inline-ctx``: define the context directly within the RST file as a JSON-formatted string.
+This context will be merged with any existing context from the ``jinja_contexts`` dictionary.

 Example of declaration in your RST file:

 .. code:: rst

       .. jinja:: approval_checks_api
          :file: relative/path/to/template.jinja
          :header_char: -
+         :inline-ctx: { "additional_key": "additional_value" }

 Each element of the ``jinja_contexts`` dictionary is a context dict for use in your jinja templates.

 Running tests
 =============